1804 Risdon Cove massacre: Aftermath

 "There were a great many of the Natives slaughtered and wounded", according to Edward White, an eyewitness to the event.
 Claiming to be the first to see the approaching Aborigines, he also said that "the natives did not threaten me; I was not afraid of them; (they) did not attack the soldiers; they would not have molested them; they had no spears with them; only waddies".

 None of the colonists or soldiers were harmed during the massacre, while three Aboriginal Tasmanian bodies were recovered from the scene.
 The colonists "had reason to suppose more were wounded, as one was seen to be taken away bleeding".
 Reverend Knopwood was of the opinion that at least five or six had been killed.

 It is also known that an infant boy about 2–3 years old whose parents had been killed in the slaughter was taken by Jacob Mountgarrett, the colony's surgeon.
 The boy was brought into British colonial society and given the name Robert Hobart May.

 Mountgarrett also obtained the corpse of one of the deceased Indigenous men and dissected it.
 The skull and bones of this man were shipped to Sydney in two casks.

 Five days after the massacre, the Lieutenant Governor of Van Diemen's Land, David Collins, ordered the closure of the Risdon Cove settlement.
 While he moved the settlers to Hobart, Collins ordered the outpost's soldiers to be sent back to Sydney citing their lack of discipline as being troublesome for the colony.

-Lieutenant William Moore was acquitted of any wrong doing in a court martial in September 1804.
+Lieutenant William Moore was acquitted of any wrongdoing in a court martial in September 1804.
 In 1809, he was promoted to the rank of captain in the 102nd Regiment.

 William Charles Wentworth, in 1819, blamed the "inconsiderate and unpardonable conduct" of the colonists for the "hatred and hostility" which Aboriginal Tasmanians showed towards them, specifically attributing the "murderous discharge" or "unmerited and atrocious act of barbarity" that was the Risdon Cove massacre.
 Previously, he wrote, the indigenous people had "evinced the most friendly disposition" towards the newcomers.

 In a 2022 publication, Truth-Telling at Risdon Cove, the authors claimed that Edward White, who gave important eye-witness testimony, was not actually present at the massacre.

 The substance of the book has been described as being easily dismissed and the authors' claims have since been rejected.